okeshawarz/prospectus/draft3.md

 Cambridge, and Brookline still had rent control laws on the books^[Note here again the focus on political scale.
 The anti-rent control advocates consistently failed in opposing the laws at the local level, where tenants formed a sizable political bloc.
-At the state level, they became a tiny minority.].
-After the passage of Question 9, almost all housing units in the three cities became decontrolled on January 1, 1995.
+At the state level, the coalition becomes much weaker.
+Question 9 was passed by a margin of 51-49; the three rent-controlled towns all voted against, while most of the never-controlled towns voted for, showing the importance of geographic scale in enforcing policy.].After the passage of Question 9, almost all housing units in the three cities became decontrolled on January 1, 1995.

 Sims uses public data from the American Housing Survey (AHS) to estimate the impact of the removal of rent control on several housing